AudioCommons/audiocommons.github.io/README.md

 ### Posting in the "news" section

 You can add a news post by creating a file in the [_posts](https://github.com/AudioCommons/audiocommons.github.io/tree/master/_posts) folder of this repository.
-Note that you can directly create the file from the Github web interface by navigating to the [_posts](https://github.com/AudioCommons/audiocommons.github.io/tree/master/_posts) folder and licking on **New file**.
+Note that you can directly create the file from the Github web interface by navigating to the [_posts](https://github.com/AudioCommons/audiocommons.github.io/tree/master/_posts) folder and clicking on the **New file** button.
 The file must be markdown formatted and must include a number of metadata fields in a YAML front matter (see example below).
 It must be named as `YYYY-MM-DD-short-version-of-title.md` (YYYY-MM-DD being the publication date).
 Once the file is saved and committed to the `master` branch (Github web interface will do it for you upon saving the newly created file), it will automatically be added to the news section (it may take a few seconds).